s1713181/SHP/README.md

 clusterArea: area of cluster (int)
 matrix: final matrix representation of the simulation (array)

-Simulation produces a snapshot of the BD-DLA process after 5000 simulation iterations.
+Simulation produces a snapshot of the BD-DLA process every 5000 simulation iterations.

+Simulation combines these images to a GIF if needGif==True

 ######################################################################################